ejv2/Maths-Challenge-Quiz/CONTRIBUTING.md

 ## Security flaws

 Security is important to us.
-So, if your contribution has a security flaw that is immidiately threatening, you may be asked to fix it before it can be merged.
+So, if your contribution has a security flaw that is immediately threatening, you may be asked to fix it before it can be merged.

 ## Review process

 Generally, only one maintainer will review a pull request at a time.
 All changes are reviewed before merging and the intent of the contribution will be cross-checked with the changes themselves.
-This allows us to come to a decision on wether your changes are ready to be merged.
+This allows us to come to a decision on whether your changes are ready to be merged.